NLnetLabs/rpki-doc/source/krill/installation.rst

 add the ``-f`` flag, a.k.a. force, to approve overwriting the installed version.

-The command will build Routinator and install it in the same directory that cargo itself lives in, likely ``$HOME/.cargo/bin``.
-This means Routinator will be in your path, too.
+The command will build Krill and install it in the same directory that cargo itself lives in, likely ``$HOME/.cargo/bin``.
+This means Krill will be in your path, too.